Virtual Private Cloud-VPC – All You Need To Know in 2025

 3. Cost Efficiency and Scalability

-4. Customization and Easy Integration
+4. Customisation and Easy Integration

 4. Use Cases of Virtual Private Cloud (VPC)